Finally, spring is actually with us (albeit for brief and teasing snatches here in the UK). It means our plant choices are getting more varied.

 Choisya ‘Aztec Pearl’ – Mexican Orange Blossom

 This is one of my favourite Choisyas.
 The fine cut, evergreen, foliage, means there’s some green to look at all year round.
 The white, strongly scented, flowers make it wonderful to walk past.
 They are fairly slow growing can reach over 6ft tall, in time.
 You can keep them smaller with yearly pruning.
 They will grow well in sun or shade and will grow on most soil types.
 They don’t like frosts much, so a bit of winter protection is a good idea.

 I love the striking, spiky foliage of all the Phormiums.
 This is one of my favourites as the gentle yellow variegation makes the leaves more interesting and in this combination, it draws in the yellow from the Euphorbia.
 These prefer full sun and will grow in most soils, reaching heights of over 6ft, so put them in areas with room to grow.
 They are reasonably hardy, but again, not lovers of frosts, so a bit of winter protection is a good idea in colder areas.

 Erysimum Bowle’s Mauve – Evergreen wallflower

 This is such an under-used plant in my opinion.
 It flowers for MONTHS, not just in April.
 In a good year, it can flower from February right through to July!
-It’s fairly easy to grow, as long as conditions aren’t too wet or to cold.
-It has evergreen, slightly blue tinged leaves and gets about two and a half feet tall.
+It’s fairly easy to grow, as long as conditions aren’t too wet or too cold.
+It has evergreen, slightly blue-tinged leaves and gets about two and a half feet tall.
 Definitely worth giving a go.

-So you know my favs, what are yours?
+So you know some of my faves, what are yours?
 Leave your suggestions in the comment boxes below!

 Want to learn more about choosing and combining plants?